will-ku/Pixsy/README.md

 # Etsy-clone
-Clone of popular global online marketplace, Etsy.
+Zesty is a clone of popular e-commerce platform, Etsy.
 Ruby on Rails backend.
 React/Redux frontend.